...

 Predicting Customer Churn

-The cost of acquiring a new customer could be higher than that of retaining a customer by as much as 700%, and that increasing customer retention rates by a mere 5% could increase profits by 25% to 95%.
+The cost of acquiring a new customer may be higher than retaining a customer by as much as 700%.
+Increasing your customer retention rate by a mere 5% could increase profits by 25% to 95%.
+In this article, we show you how to conduct customer churn analysis and customer churn prediction.
+We analyze this using Graphite Note, without writing a single line of code.

-What is Customer Churn?
+What is customer churn?

 Predicting Customer Churn for a B2B SaaS company